 We can drop the entire database with dropdb command.

 In this tutorial, you learned how to install Postgres Ubuntu and other commands to manipulate the database and table.
-Looking for similar tutorials on Ubuntu?
-We have written these blogs which would interest you: How to install MongoDB on Ubuntu and How to set up Kafka on Ubuntu.Visit our Website to Explore Hevo
+Looking for similar tutorials on Ubuntu and Postgres?
+We have written these blogs which would interest you: How to install MongoDB on Ubuntu, How to set up Kafka on Ubuntu and Postgres to Snowflake.Visit our Website to Explore Hevo

 We at Hevo Data are building the most robust and comprehensive ETL solution in the industry.
 We integrate with your in-house databases, cloud apps, flat files, and the clickstream.
 It is a No-code Data Pipeline solution that can help you load and transform data from any data source to a desired destination such as Data Warehouse.
 Want to know more.
 Reach out to us.